Home

 • 2 Tablespoon fresh parsley

-2. TO MAKE SAUCE: Heat oil in saucepan.
+2. To make the sauce: Place a small pan over medium-high heat.
+When pan is hot, add a small amount of oil to a napkin and carefully swipe across the pan to lightly cover the bottom.
 Add onions and cook covered over med-low heat 10 minutes.
 Stir in garlic, red pepper and fennel seed; cook 30 seconds.
 Add tomatoes, salt, pepper, sugar and thyme.
 Bring to boil, reduce heat and simmer 15 minutes.
 Stir in parsley.
 (Makes 3 cups.)

 3. Reduce oven heat to 400F.
 Toss ziti pasta with vegetables, sauce, spinach and cheese in bowl.
 Spread in shallow 3-quart baking dish.
 Bake 20 minutes or until bubbly.